Politics, Philosophy, and Economics, BS

-Ancient Philosophy with Professor Stump changed how she saw the world and value within it, and how she thought about living a good life.
+MacKenzie took Ancient Philosophy with Professor Jacob Stump, which changed how she saw the world and value within it.

-Participation in the first (and second!)
-Social Impact-a-thon sparked MacKenzie’s interest in philanthropy and grant-making.
+She participated in the first two Social Impact-a-thons, which sparked her interest in philanthropy and grant-making.

 MacKenzie served as a Campus Director for the Millennium Fellowship two years in a row, gaining leadership skills and confidence.

-She worked as a research assistant to Professor Kanouse, helping her publish Beyond Property, which explores property and the anthropocene.
+MacKenzie worked as a research assistant to Professor Sarah Kanouse, helping her publish Beyond Property, which explores property and the anthropocene.